bgates747/agon-vdp-otf/video/src/docs/otf_group.md

 then the children are moved with the parent.
 Note that a group node has no visible representation (i.e., is not drawn).

+When this command is used, OTF will automatically clear the PRIM_FLAG_PAINT_THIS flag.

 Changing the flags of a group node can show or hide its children.

 [Home](otf_mode.md)